Simulating the dynamics of braiding of Majorana zero modes using an IBM quantum computer: Acknowledgements

 \section{Acknowledgements}

 The authors acknowledge use of the IBM Quantum Experience devices for this work.
 The authors also thank S.M.
 Frolov, N. Earnest-Noble, D.T.
-McClure, N. Kanazawa and E. Pritchett for insightful discussions.
+McClure, N. Kanazawa and E. Pritchett for insightful discussions and G. Ben-Shach for a careful read of the manuscript.
 J.S. and D.P. acknowledge support from NSF PIRE-1743717.